g-gundam/TechnicalIndicatorCharts.jl/docs/src/index.md

 - a name (typically of the asset like "BTCUSD" or "AAPL")
 - a timeframe (which controls how much time each candle on the chart represents)
 - a DataFrame to hold OHLCV values and indicator values
-- a Vector of `OnlineTechnicalIndicator`s to display on the chart.
+- a Vector of `TechnicalIndicator`s to display on the chart.
 - another Vector of display configuration for each indicator.

 If you were to go to [TradingView](https://tradingview.com/) and look at a chart,